 While 95 percent of Pinterest pins for homemade sunscreen boast their effectiveness, 68 percent of the recipes for homemade sunscreen offered insufficient UV radiation protection.
 Claims on effectiveness were made in a third of all pins with a range of SPF 2 to SPF 50, but there was little scientific proof of the broad spectrum protection.
 On average, these recipes had about 808 pins, with one popular post saved more than 21,700 times.

 The FDA has called on sunscreen manufacturers to update their guidelines and regulations for sunscreen.
 The agency addressed the safety of common sunscreen ingredients, as well as dosage forms, sun protection factor (SPF) and requirements.
 After the FDA ran tests on some of the ingredients, the verdict is still out on whether or not the ingredients actually pose a threat, but experts say you should keep applying recommended over-the-counter sunblock until told otherwise.

 Everyone 6 months and older should be using FDA-approved sunscreen, according to the American Academy of Dermatology.
+(Parents should avoid exposing babies younger than 6 months to the sun’s rays.)
 Sunscreen should be:

 - Broad spectrum, which protects against UVA and UVB sun rays

 - Applied in a thick layer (about 1/4 teaspoon for a toddler’s face) about 30 minutes before heading outside and reapplied every two hours

 Wondering what sunscreen you should be using on your little ones?
 Check out our list of top-rated sunscreens for babies and toddlers.